zxp46/mae-modified/README.md

 ## Masked Autoencoders: A PyTorch Implementation

 ### Usage
 Single GPU training, use run.sh, best batch size should be 256 from SimSiam paper.
 Multiple GPU training, use run_distributed.sh.
-Downstream task use run_train.sh
+Downstream task use run_train.sh.
+Change the imagenet dir in the bash files accordingly.

 ### Original MAE README
 <p align="center">